jorgecarleitao/datafusion-python/README.md

 * [x] Add support to Python UDFs
 * [x] Add support to nulls
+* [x] Add support to strings
-* [ ] Add support to timedates, delta times and string types
+* [ ] Add support to timedates, delta times
 * [ ] Add CI/CD, including publish to Mac and manylinux via official docker
 * [ ] benchmarks

+Known issues:

+* null values of string arrays are converted to empty strings.

 ## How to install